 In Central America, meanwhile, Panama’s neighbor Costa Rica has arguably the most developed electric vehicle market, with more than 1,738 electric vehicles in usage in 2020, compared to just 20 in Panama that same year.

-However, given the ongoing rapid growth of this market, and increasing awareness among governments of the need to promote it, uptake of electric vehicles and opportunities for manufacturers are set to grow significantly in the coming years – with that trend now guaranteed in Panama.
+However, given the ongoing rapid growth of this market and increasing awareness among governments of the need to promote it, uptake of electric vehicles and opportunities for manufacturers are set to grow significantly in the coming years – with that trend now well underway in Panama.